Benjamin Briscoe

-Benjamin Briscoe (May 1867 - June 26, 1945) was born in Detroit, Michigan, and was an automobile pioneer and industrialist.
+Benjamin Briscoe (May 1867 - June 26, 1945) was an American automobile pioneer and industrialist.

 Briscoe entered business for himself at the age of 18 with capital of $472, organizing the firm of Benjamin Briscoe & Co. to manufacture sheet-metal stampings.
 This later became part of the American Can Company.
 He then invented a machine for the production of corrugated pipe for the Briscoe and Detroit Galvanizing Works, later the Briscoe Manufacturing Company.

 Biography

 In 1901, the automobile industry was in its infancy when Briscoe helped finance David Buick's first car.
 In return for the finance, Briscoe gained a 97% interest in the Buick Motor Company.
 He sold Buick in 1904 to James H. Whiting (1842–1919), owner of Flint (Michigan) Wagon Works, and used the money to help found the Maxwell-Briscoe Motor Company, makers of the Maxwell automobile.
 This was probably his greatest success in the industry.
 By 1909 they were the third-biggest American make, with 9,400 sales.
 The company was backed by J. P. Morgan & Co. and Richard Irvin & Co., but in the panic of 1907, Briscoe had the first of many bad experience with bankers and was forced to do his own financing.

 Briscoe conceived the idea of consolidating the four largest automobile manufacturers—Ford Motor Company, Buick, REO, and Maxwell-Briscoe—into one company.
 His negotiations with William C. Durant, Henry Ford, and Ransom E. Olds failed, so he proceeded to organize his own corporation along the broad lines he envisaged resulting in the United States Motor Company.

 U. S. Motors continued production of the Maxwell and was soon also producing the Stoddard-Dayton car, the Brush Runabout (in which his brother Frank Briscoe was a principal), Alden-Sampson trucks, and others.
 The firm continued to operate the old Maxwell-Briscoe plants and bought up such concerns as the Columbia Motor Car Co., owner of many patents, including the Selden patent.
 Briscoe had an option on the Cadillac car at one time, but never exercised it, and it eventually went to Durant, who had organized the General Motors Corporation.